Women in Azerbaijan: Voting rights

-Universal suffrage was introduced in Azerbaijan in 1919 by the Azerbaijan Democratic Republic, thus making Azerbaijan the first Muslim-majority country ever to enfranchise women.
+Universal suffrage was introduced in Azerbaijan in 1918 by the Azerbaijan Democratic Republic, thus making Azerbaijan the first Muslim-majority country ever to enfranchise women.

 Political representation

 The State Committee for Family, Women and Children Affairs of Azerbaijan Republic is the primary government agency overlooking the activities in protection of rights of women in the country.
 There are no legal restrictions on the participation of women in politics.
 As of 2020, there were 22 women in the 125-seat parliament, including the Speaker of the National Assembly.
 The percentage of female members of parliament increased from 11 to 17.6 percent between 2005 and 2020.

 In 2017, Mehriban Aliyeva (the president's wife) was appointed Vice President of Azerbaijan, the highest position a woman has occupied in Azerbaijan since the abolition in 1994 of the office of Secretary of State most recently occupied by Lala Shovkat.

 In 2020, Sahiba Gafarova was appointed the Speaker of the National Assembly of Azerbaijan.
 As of the same year, Azerbaijan had one female cabinet minister (Mahabbat Valiyeva, Minister of Education), one regional cabinet minister (Natavan Gadimova, Minister of Culture of the Nakhchivan AR), one state committee chair (Bahar Muradova, chair of the State Committee for Family, Women and Children Affairs), one head of a regional executive government (Irada Gulmammadova, head of the Absheron District), Commissioner for Human Rights (Sabina Aliyeva), three ambassadors and one head of a diplomatic office.
-Women constituted 3 of the 16 members of the Central Election Commission and chaired of 4 of the 125 district election commissions.
+Women constituted 3 of the 16 members of the Central Election Commission and chaired 4 of the 125 district election commissions.
 Despite the fact that as of 2016, 11% of the country's professional judges were women (including Sona Salmanova, Deputy Chair of the Constitutional Court), this remains the lowest proportion in Europe.

+Gender-based reprisals against women

 In May 2021, Amnesty International published a briefing on gender-based reprisals against women in Azerbaijan, documenting systematic attempts to defame and silence women activists and their partners through smear campaigns, accusations, as well as blackmail by hacking to their social network accounts and publishing of private information, including material of sexual nature.
 Amnesty International’s Researcher on South Caucasus, Natalia Nozadze, stated that: “The pattern and methods of these gendered reprisals and the fact that the targets are women who have exposed human rights violations or been critical of the authorities, strongly indicates that the Azerbaijani authorities are either directly responsible or complicit in these crimes.
 It is the repressive government of Azerbaijan that stands to benefit from these dirty methods”.

+According to OCCRP "in recent years Azerbaijan has seen a spate of personal content released online.
+Many suspect the Azerbaijani government, noting that activists and journalists have been frequent targets." and the revealing photos and videos on social media are used as a tool of "revenge against speaking out".